Staples Inc.: Pivot to B2B and sale to Sycamore Partners

+Joining several other retailers such as Kohl's and The UPS Store, in 2023 Staples began accepting returns for Amazon.
+Through this program, customers for Amazon can enter a Staples location and return their products and packages.
+Though this program has been discontinued at other retail stores due to the immense amount of strain it puts on employees, as well as a nearly complete lack of return for the hosting businesses, Staples continues to offer the service.
+A petition from over 5,000 Staples employees was signed asking for the company to stop the practice or to hire more workers to offset the never-ending deluge of Amazon returns, which has been described as "a retail horror story".

+In addition to this, Staples also partnered with Happy Returns, Optoro's Express Returns, and UPS to offer return services for each of their online shopping merchants at Staples locations.

 Advertising

 Throughout most of the company's history, Staples employed, in its American commercials and advertising promotions, the slogan "Yeah, we've got that.", signifying their wide selection of products.
 This slogan was retired in 2003, to be replaced with "That was easy".
 Expanding on that theme, 2005 adverts featured a large red push-button marked "easy".
 In the United Kingdom, Staples had used the slogan "You want it.
 We've got it"; this changed to "That was Easy".

+The "Easy Button"

 Originally, the "Easy Button" was only intended to be a fictitious button with 'magical' properties, featured in their television advertisement campaign.
 However, when the adverts appeared, customers began contacting the company to inquire how they could buy one.
-The company responded by making the "Easy Button" a real product (available in English "easy", French "simple", Spanish "fácil" and German "einfach easy").
+The company responded by making the "Easy Button" a real product (available in English "easy", French "simple", Spanish "fácil", German "einfach easy", and a multi-language version launched in 2013).

 These buttons were shipped to stores in the United States, Canada and Germany starting in the fall of 2005.
 Sales of the buttons reached 1.5 million by the end of 2006.
-The button has been referred to as a "Marketer's Dream", effectively turning millions of Staples customers into advertisers, resulting in greatly increased brand recognition.